 Stalking

 Stalking is defined in § 18.2-60.3. of the Code of Virginia as conduct, occurring on more than one occasion and directed at another person, that places that other person in reasonable fear of death, criminal sexual assault, or bodily injury.
 The 2005 General Assembly added stalking to the list of offenses that require a report to law enforcement.
-Reports of this nature should be turned over to law enforcement for investigation.
+However, the 2020 General Assembly modified that section to require the report only in cases where a felony has been committed.
+In order for stalking to be a felony offense, the Code of Virginia § 18.2-60.3.B. states that “Any person who is convicted of a second offense of subsection A occurring within five years of a prior conviction of such an offense under this section or for a substantially similar offense under the law of any other jurisdiction is guilty of a Class 6 felony.”

 Threats: Intimidation